This healthier version of Beef Stroganoff is made easy in one pot and packed with extra veggies for a nutritious twist on a classic dish.

 Ingredients and substitutions

-- Olive oil – Any neutral oil like avocado oil, sunflower oil or vegetable oil will work.
+- Olive oil – Any neutral oil like avocado, sunflower or vegetable.

-- Garlic – You can use fresh or jarred minced garlic.
+- Garlic – Fresh or jarred minced garlic.

 - Carrots, celery & red pepper – feel free to use any vegetables you’d like.

-- Beef broth – Beef broth will compliment the flavours of the beef used but you can use chicken or vegetable broth.
+- Beef broth – Beef broth is best but you can use chicken or vegetable broth.

 - Egg noodles – Feel free to substitute the egg noodles for other pastas.

-- Sour cream – Greek yogurt is a great alternative for sour cream in this dish.
+- Sour cream – Greek yogurt is a lighter alternative.

 - Fresh spinach – I recommend spinach but any other leafy green will also work.